 The following are general guidelines for welding and sectioning Acura vehicles.
 It also lists the most current, Acura approved methods and materials.
-The information listed applies to all models and supersedes previously published information in the body repair manuals.
+The information listed applies to all models and complements but does not replace previously published information in the body repair manuals.

-APPROVED WELDING METHODS
+APPROVED WELDING AND JOINING METHODS